-The Resolution Foundation is a non-partisan and award-winning think-tank that works to improve the living standards of those in Britain on low to middle incomes.
+The Resolution Foundation is an award-winning independent think-tank focused on improving the living standards for those on low to middle incomes.

 From 2010 – 2015 the Foundation’s work focused on the underlying living standards of the low to middle income group, with a strong focus on the jobs market.
 During this time it hosted the high-profile Commission on Living Standards and the Bain review into the future of the minimum wage.

 Between 2017 and 2018 the Foundation hosted the Intergenerational Commission, which brought together leaders from business, academia and policy-making to devise a means of repairing the social contract between generations.

 Previous Chief Executives were Sue Regan (2005-10) and Gavin Kelly (2010-15).